charlieomg/forsaken-clone-stuff/README.md

 (current) BETA 2 : updated a few things

-BETA 3 : added float and a few more stuff
+BETA 3 : fixed admin character giver thingy added float and a few more stuff